prof18/MoneyFlow/README.md

 ## Features roadmap

 🚧 This project is a work in progress, some features are missing and they will arrive in the future.
-Currently th

 - ✅ Transaction Entry
 - 🏗 Transaction List